-Maximum investment management fees are 1.75% annually and are deducted not less frequently than quarterly and in arrears.
+Investment management fees range from 0.5% to 2.6% annually and are prorated and charged not less frequently than quarterly in arrears.
 Use of the Affiliated Funds will generate an annual maximum credit of 0.65%.
 As a result, actual fees may vary.
-Unless otherwise noted, if after fee Fund returns are referenced, they will be shown net of fee basis and will be between 1.00% and 1.15% fee, depending on platform, which assumes 100% usage of the Affiliated Funds.
-Smaller percentage usage will result in a proportionate reduction of the credit.
-Otherwise, if after fee Affiliated Fund returns are referenced, the maximum fee is applied.
+Unless otherwise noted, if after fee Fund returns are referenced, they will be shown net of between 1.95% and 2.1% fee depending on platform, which assumes 100% usage of the Affiliated Funds.
+Otherwise the maximum fee is applied.
+When returns are shown from strategy inception, the maximum Strategic Solutions Establishment Fee of 1.2% has been deducted.
 All mutual fund fees and expenses are included to the extent they are reflected in net asset value and not offset against management fees.
-As tax rates vary and reports reference tax deferred retirement accounts, taxes have not been considered.
+As tax rates vary, taxes have not been considered.